N. Korea fires unidentified projectile toward East Sea: S. Korean military | Yonhap News Agency

 By Song Sang-ho and Kang Yoon-seung

 SEOUL, Jan.
-27 (Yonhap) -- North Korea fired an unidentified projectile toward the East Sea on Thursday, South Korea's military said, in Pyongyang's sixth such launch this year.
+30 (Yonhap) -- North Korea fired an unidentified projectile toward the East Sea Sunday, South Korea's military said, in the recalcitrant regime's seventh show of force this year.

 The Joint Chiefs of Staff (JCS) announced the launch in a text message sent to reporters.
 It did not elaborate.